 Unlike some narrow gauge railways that once served industrial needs, Heatherslaw was intentionally built to encourage visitors to enjoy the Ford and Etal Estate.
-The Heatherslaw station was built from the ruins of a former sawmill which had been damaged in a fire.
+The Heatherslaw station was built from the ruins of a former sawmill that had been damaged in a fire.

 The line opened in 1989 with a run of 1.25 miles directly through the Letham Haugh to Etal village.
 The route was later altered to take the more scenic route along the river, making for a journey of about 2.25 miles.
 The trip takes approximately 50 minutes round-trip, though you can opt to stay at Etal village as long as you wish and take a later train back to the station.

-Heatherslaw is the most northerly steam railway in England, and runs on a 15 inch gauge.
+Heatherslaw is the most northerly steam railway in England and runs on a 15-inch gauge.
 Though the normal engine is steam-driven, there is a diesel engine for use at quieter times of the year.

 What to See